slashdash123/Task-4/README.md

 # Task-4
-UART (receiving and processing a command using RealTerm)
+UART (receiving and processing commands using RealTerm)